markkimsal/phusion-php/README.md

 All images have xdebug extension available, but not enabled by default.  (use `-d zend_extension=xdebug.so` to enable per run (as of 7.3.26))

+All images have zip, ZipArchive, and SOAP extension available (as of 7.3.26)

 ## PHP extension installation

 You can install extension just like the "official" php docker container